 Jeff Hunt is the president of OSEG Sports.
 He acquired the Ottawa 67’s in 1998 and quickly turned them into one of Canada’s most successful junior hockey franchises.
 That success was cited by the Canadian Football League as an important factor in its decision to award an expansion franchise to Ottawa.
 The Ottawa REDBLACKS has since become the toast of the town, routinely selling-out games, making it to the Grey Cup in its second year of operation and winning the Grey Cup in 2016.
-During his career, Jeff Hunt’s accomplishments have been recognized with multiple awards, including five Profit Magazine Fast-100 and two Fast-50 awards.
+During his career in leadership, Jeff Hunt’s accomplishments have been recognized with multiple awards, including five Profit Magazine Fast-100 and two Fast-50 awards.
 He has also been named OHL and Canadian Hockey League Executive of the Year and in 2015 he was named to the Yahoo Canada Sports list of the top 25 “Movers and Shakers” who have the most influence over sport in Canada.
 In January 2017, Jeff was named Ottawa’s Favorite Entrepreneur by Faces Magazine.

 If I was joining a circus she could not have reacted any worse

 My mother started crying when I told her I was starting my own business.
 If I was joining a circus she could not have reacted any worse.

 I had moved to Ottawa in 1983 from Newfoundland where unemployment was about 20%.
 I was 19.
 I couldn’t get into Ottawa University or Carleton University because I was too late, so I got a minimum wage job at $3/hour.
 I was working for a carpet cleaning company doing sales.
 After about six weeks I thought, this isn’t too hard.
 I felt like I knew it all and started my own business.

 There were 140 carpet cleaners in Ottawa.
 I was number 141.